Zeioth/openwebui-extensibles/README.md

 ## TODOS

 * Often, out of 10 search results, there is 1-2 of them highly superior in content.
-Therefore it's almost certain doing a second pass of those 1-2 best sites will increase the relevance of response considerably.
+Therefore it's almost certain doing a second llm pass of those 1-2 best sites using extra tokens will increase the relevance of response considerably.